Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 <img class="common_img" src="../_static/media/chapter_7/section_1/media/image4.png" style="width:500px" />

-4. Connect the other end of the ribbon cable into the interface of the CSI camera module with the conductors facing in the same direction as the camera’s lens.
+4. Connect the other end of the ribbon cable into the interface of the CSI camera module with the conductors facing in the same direction as the camera's lens.
 Then, press the collar down again.

 <img class="common_img" src="../_static/media/chapter_7/section_1/media/image5.png" style="width:500px" />